gramineproject/graphene/README.rst

 different OSes, and process migration.

 Graphene supports native, unmodified Linux applications on any platform.
-Currently, Graphene runs on Linux, FreeBSD and Intel SGX enclaves on Linux platforms.
+Currently, Graphene runs on Linux and Intel SGX enclaves on Linux platforms.

 With Intel SGX support, Graphene can secure a |_| critical application in a |_| hardware-encrypted memory region.
 Graphene can protect applications from a |_| malicious system stack with minimal